Rewarded ads

 }

-override fun onAdFailedToShowFullScreenContent(adError: AdError?) {
+override fun onAdFailedToShowFullScreenContent(adError: AdError) {

-// Called when ad fails to show.
+// Called when fullscreen content failed to show.

-Log.e(TAG, "Ad failed to show fullscreen content.")
+Log.d(TAG, "Ad failed to show.")

 rewardedAd = null